 - Name the audience.
 The simplest way to get a clear domain name is to call out the audience in the domain itself.
-Examples: SmartBlogger.com, CouchPotato.com, AFineParent.com
+(Examples: SmartBlogger.com, CouchPotato.com, AFineParent.com)

 Sometimes you get lucky, and one of your favorites is available.
 If not, you either have to head back to the drawing board for another brainstorming session, or you can go to a premium domain name marketplace like Sedo.

-Either way, one word of advice:
+Either way, a few words of advice: